tendermint/tendermint/docs/introduction/architecture.md

 1. Routing: Who gets which messages?
 2. Peer management: Who can you talk to?
 What is their state?
 And how can you do peer discovery?

-The first responsbility is handled by the Switch:
+The first responsibility is handled by the Switch:
 - Responsible for routing connections between peers
 - Notably _only handles TCP connections_; RPC/HTTP is separate
 - Is a dependency for every reactor; all reactors expose a function `setSwitch`